Big Tax Changes for Startups! The new tax bill could impact your startup. What should you do next? Read the Blog →

 What is a chart of accounts?

-Your startup’s chart of accounts (COA) is like a roadmap to your financial data.
-A chart of accounts is a comprehensive list of all the accounts (assets, liabilities, equity, revenue, and expenses) used by your startup to record financial transactions in your startup’s general ledger.
-Your general ledger is the central repository of all your company’s financial information, down to the smallest expense.
+Your startup’s chart of accounts (COA) acts as a roadmap for your financial data.
+It’s a structured list of all the accounts—assets, liabilities, equity, revenue, and expenses—that your startup uses to record transactions in the general ledger.
+The general ledger serves as the central hub for all your company’s financial information, capturing every detail down to the smallest expense.

-Your chart of accounts tells you where to record each transaction in your general ledger, and also tells you how to look up those transactions later.
-That means the COA is the backbone of your accounting system, providing a systematic way to organize, categorize, and track your financial activities.
+The COA guides you on where to record each transaction in the general ledger and makes it easy to locate those transactions later.
+As the backbone of your accounting system, the chart of accounts provides a systematic way to organize, categorize, and track all your financial activities.

 Charts of accounts can change based on business sector